-- Axe Phase III Renovations will provide new windows, a new classroom and possible study areas on the lower level of Axe Library.
-Construction of phase III began in October of 2018.
-This project is funded with allocated R&R funds. - Axe Phase IV will be renovations to the first floor, and is in design phase for summer 2019 construction.
-This project will be funded with R&R funds. - The Kelce College of Business Renovation and Expansion will include new construction as well as total renovation of the existing building.
+- Axe Library Phase III Renovations will provide new windows, a new classroom and study areas on the lower level of Axe Library.
+Construction of Phase III began in July 2018.
+This project is funded with allocated R&R funds. - Axe Library Phase IV will include renovations to the first floor, and is in design phase for summer/fall 2019 construction.
+This project will be funded with R&R funds. - The main lecture hall in McPherson Hall was renovated with private funds to provide updated finishes and lighting and extensive technology updates.
+The work was completed in summer 2019. - The Kelce College of Business Renovation and Expansion will include new construction as well as total renovation of the existing building.
 This project will provide appropriately sized and shaped learning labs and will centralize faculty in one location.
 Student collaboration spaces, small group study rooms, and student lounges will provide an academic home for the Kelce College of Business students.
 LEED Silver certification is an additional project goal.
-The planning and design phase began in January 2016 and led to final construction documentation in November 2017.
+The planning and design phase began in January 2016 and led to final construction documentation in November 2018.
 The project will be funded with both private and R&R funds.
-Construction is tentatively planned for 2020.
+A construction schedule has not been determined.